piql/unbox/doc/SIMPLE.md

-# How to decode data from piqlFilm - high-level explanation
+# Data Decoding Description - How to decode data from piqlFilm - high-level explanation

 ## Getting physical scans into a digital format